anjaligrt/Terraform_Induction_assgn/README.md

 	- AWS_PROFILE
 	- AWS_CONFIG_FILE
 	- AWS_SHARED_CREDENTIALS_FILE

 -----------------------------------

 **Write configuration**
 - The set of files used to describe infrastructure in Terraform is known as a Terraform configuration.
-You will write your first configuration to define a single AWS EC2 instance.
+You will write your first configuration to define a single AWS EC2 instance **(aws_ec2.tf)**.
 - We are using environment variables for our aws creds.(Tip: Don't hardcode aws creds)

 **Initialize the directory**